BlueOkami15/BlueWolf/Home.md

-#Welcome to the Yuki-chan Documentation
+#Welcome to the Yuki-chan Bot Documentation

 ###"Problems that cannot be solved do not exist in this world." - *Yuki Nagato*
 ![Yuki-chan](https://i.imgur.com/efvBcpO.png)